AlainPaillou/JETSONSKY/README.md

 ../../YourDirectory/zwoefw

-At it is RC software, i guess there are some bugs inside.
+As it is RC software, i guess there are some bugs inside.

 **** 2023-03-12 UPDATE : New version released V18_05aRC added (JetsonSky).
 It's a test version.